lsd-so/lsd-mcp/README.md

 ![Using custom prompt](/media/prompt.gif)

-See the [`write_lsd_sql` function](https://github.com/lsd-so/lsd-mcp/blob/main/app.py#L55) if you're interested in how it works but it just boils down to a [convenient rule we added to our SCAN keyword](https://lsd.so/docs/database/language/keywords/scan#example) enabling a developer or LLM to retrieve the documentation for our language in markdown ([if you'd like to run it yourself](https://lsd.so/app?query=SCAN%20https%3A%2F%2Flsd.so%2Fdocs)).
+See the [`write_lsd_sql` function](https://github.com/lsd-so/lsd-mcp/blob/main/app.py#L48) if you're interested in how it works but it just boils down to a [convenient rule we added to our SCAN keyword](https://lsd.so/docs/database/language/keywords/scan#example) enabling a developer or LLM to retrieve the documentation for our language in markdown ([if you'd like to run it yourself](https://lsd.so/app?query=SCAN%20https%3A%2F%2Flsd.so%2Fdocs)).

 ```
 SCAN https://lsd.so/docs
 ```

-### Troubleshooting

-#### Failed to start MCP server
+### Failed to start MCP server

 If you encounter error messages when starting Claude desktop along the lines of the following message: